SublimeText/CoffeeScript/README.md

 - I'm getting the error message `'coffee' is not recognized as an internal or external command,` when saving.

 The coffee-script binary probably is not installed.
-Either install coffee-script or set `checkSyntaxOnSave` and `compileOnSave` to `false` in `Preferences > Package Settings > Better CoffeeScript > Settings - User`.
+Either install coffee-script or set `checkSyntaxOnSave` and `compileOnSave` to `false` in `Preferences > Package Settings > CoffeeScript > Settings - User`.